Best Hand Tools For Automotive

 Martin Tools

 Based in Arlington, Texas, Martin Tool and Forge has been a family owned business since 1917.
-All Martin tools are U.S. made with the highest quality materials and engineering.
+All Martin products are U.S. made with the highest quality materials and engineering.
 Automotive specialty tools include hammers, dollies, and spoons.

 American made tools

-Mac Tools and Proto Tools
+Mac and Proto

 Mac Tools are predominantly USA made with very few import items.
 They were acquired by Stanley Works in 1980.
 In 1984, Stanley Works purchased Proto from Ingersoll Rand and it became Stanley Proto.
 In some cases, a Proto item will be near or completely identical to a Mac item in all but color and price.